 For further information or assistance with the Me Learning modules please contact Surrey Children's Academy

 The SCSA, in line with government guidance, has currently ceased all classroom-based events.
 However, when face to face learning is permitted again our offer will resume.
 As before, the offer includes a suite of core safeguarding courses that are mandatory for safeguarding leads across the Surrey partnership, as well as specialist courses that target individual practitioner groups or explore specific themes in depth.

 - Foundation Module 1: Multi-Agency Safeguarding Children – Family Resilience and Family Safeguarding and Foundation

-- Module 2: Child Protection Conferences, Plans and Core Groups.
+- Foundation Module 2: Child Protection Conferences, Plans and Core Groups.
 Foundation

-Foundation Module 2 explores the section 47 enquiry (Children Act 1989) process through to child protection conferences and gain a thorough understanding of the roles and contributions of practitioners in this process.
+Foundation Module 2 explores the section 47 enquiry (Children Act 1989) process through to child protection conferences and outlines a thorough understanding of the roles and contributions of practitioners in this process.
 They also consider child protection plans and the function of core groups.

-Our specialist learning offer includes topics such as child exploitation, domestic abuse, neglect, parental substance misuse, self-harm, safeguarding disabled children, female genital mutilation etc. Participants in these courses have the opportunity to explore the topics in depth and enhance their knowledge and skills.
+Further specialist learning offer includes topics such as child exploitation, domestic abuse, neglect, parental substance misuse, self-harm, managing allegations, safeguarding disabled children, fetal alcohol syndrome disorder, honour based abuse etc. Participants attending these sessions can explore the topics in depth and enhance their knowledge and skills.
 Access of virtual and face to face training is via the Surrey Safeguarding Children Partnership Course Bookings

 Fearless in Surrey - Crimestoppers